yenrab/doing-stuff-with-c/README.md

-This repo contains the example source for the Doing Stuff With C book
+This repo contains the booklet and example source for the Doing Stuff With C course.